December Employee of the Month

 Read more Talk Time with Rachel interviews on the blog!
 Unsure what Talk Time with Rachel is?
 Check out our first segment.

-Every Wednesday at 1:00 pm meets our Speech Club!
-Each week our participants are given a new topic to discuss to help our clients practice their speaking skills!
+Every Wednesday at 1:00 pm our Speech Club gathers together.
+Each week our participants are given a new discussion topic to help our clients practice their speaking skills.
 Speech Club is full of all sorts of fun and surprises!
-Each week the participants bring a punch card with them.
-With each attendance they get 1 hole punch and they get an additional hole punch if they decide to speak.
-Once the punch card is filled, that participant gets a surprise!
+Along with their sense of humor, the participants bring a punch card with them every week.
+With each attendance, they get 1 hole punch and an additional hole punch if they decide to speak.
+Once the punch card is filled, that participant earns a surprise!

-Speech Club isn’t just about speaking!
+Speech Club isn’t just about speaking.
 It’s also a place for fun & games!!
-Here we can see our speech group learning about the fundamentals of volleyball!
-That weeks speech topic was all about SPORTS!
+Here we can see our speech group learning about the fundamentals of volleyball during that week’s speech topic, SPORTS!